-With Python you can create a .text files (guru99.txt) by using the code, we have demonstrated here how you can do this
+With Write to file Python, you can create a .text files (guru99.txt) by using the code, we have demonstrated here:

-- We declared the variable f to open a file named textfile.txt.
+- We declared the variable “f” to open a file named guru99.txt.
 Open takes 2 arguments, the file that we want to open and a string that represents the kinds of permission or operation we want to do on the file

-- Here we used "w" letter in our argument, which indicates write and the plus sign that means it will create a file if it does not exist in library
+- Here, we used “w” letter in our argument, which indicates Python write to file and it will create file in Python if it does not exist in library

 for i in range(10): f.write("This is line %d\r\n" % (i+1))